tim-u/image-slider-example/README.md

-A simple image slider in AngularJS.
+## A simple image slider in AngularJS.

 To run:

+npm install

-# npm start
+npm start